-The aim is not principally to address empirical, quantitative evidence regarding these three uses of the Internet and their impacts and implications for transport.
-Rather, it is to highlight how concepts and notions that, in some cases, have been around for many years are now fast becoming mainstream features of society and features that are technologically sophisticated in ways that overshadow their preceding incarnations.
+The intention of this part of the paper is to highlight how concepts and notions that, in some cases, have been around for many years are now fast becoming mainstream features of society and features that are technologically sophisticated in ways that overshadow their preceding incarnations.
+Hepworth and Ducatel (1992) provide a reminder that the trade-off between telecommunications and transport is not new and indeed they also specifically considered the merits of teleworking and teleshopping.
+What is noteworthy (as mentioned below) is how their observations compare to what we see today ten years on.